-NBA Rumors: Nate Robinson Interested In Chicago Bulls’ Return
+NBA Rumors: Nate Robinson Interested In Chicago Bulls Return

 With the NBA Playoffs set to start in a week, one of the most popular players wants to return to the league.
 Nate Robinson is eyeballing the Chicago Bulls as a possible destination for his NBA comeback.
 Is the feeling mutual?

-If the Chicago Bulls make the playoffs they could use some help scoring.
+If the Chicago Bulls make the playoffs, they could use some help scoring.
 At this stage, making the postseason is a big if given how poorly the Bulls have played in their past two games.
 A scoring drought cost the Bulls a victory versus the New York Knicks.
 Lack of scoring and a defensive lapse hurt the Bulls against the Brooklyn Nets, whom they face again in a couple of days.

-When the Bulls face the Nets again it will be the final game of the season.
+When the Bulls face the Nets again, it will be the final game of the season.
 They could have a playoff berth wrapped up by then.
 It is the Bulls’ hope that a playoff spot is has been earned by the time they tip-off with the Nets.

 The Chicago Bulls are currently in a tie for the eighth seed with the Miami Heat.
 Because they own the tiebreaker, the Bulls could clinch a playoff spot with a win and a Heat loss tomorrow.

-If the Bulls are victorious in their final two games they also clinch a playoff berth.
+If the Bulls are victorious in their final two games, they also clinch a playoff berth.
 An ideal scenario would be for the Bulls to be tied with the Indiana Pacers, thus leapfrogging them in seeding and avoiding the Cleveland Cavaliers.
 As it currently stands, it will be the Bulls versus the Cavaliers or Boston Celtics.
 Both opponents will present a stiff challenge that could require some veteran assistance.

 Could that veteran help come from former Bulls’ star Nate Robinson?